-Figure 14-1shows the historical fire perimeters impacting the Marin County vicinity since 1950.
+Figure 14-1 shows historical fire perimeters that have impacted the Marin County vicinity since 1950.
 Fire records for the county are incomplete, but historical newspaper articles and old fire planning studies document an active fire history going back to the early 20th century.
+CAL FIRE incident information identifies eight wildfires in Marin County since 2008.
+Since 1980, Marin County has been included in no federal wildfire disaster declarations and no federal fire management declaration events.

 The most recent fire in Marin County was the Woodward Fire, which was started on August 17, 2020, by lightning from a rare dry lightning weather event.
-The Woodward Fire was contained by October 9, 2020, at 4,929 acres.
+The fire was contained by October 9, 2020, at 4,929 acres.
 The last fire in Marin that resulted in significant structure loss was the Vision Fire in 1995, which destroyed 48 structures in the community of Inverness.

 In 1929, the base of Mt.
 Tamalpais-specifically the community of Mill Valley-experienced a significant fire known as the Great Mill Valley Fire.
 That fire's footprint is now developed with more than 1,100 homes (valued at over \$1 billion) which have significantly altered the natural vegetation through urban and suburban development (Marin Community Wildfire Protection Plan, December 2020).